-The global travel experiences I loved in 2017 that you should not miss in 2018.
+The global travel experiences I loved in 2017 that you should not miss.

 These are my top 7 travel experiences of 2017: